mybonk/mybonk-wiki/docs/INSTALLATION.md

 ### 2.4.
 Build MYBONK stack
-Now that the orchestration machine is up and running we can use it to build MY₿ONK stack and deploy it seemlesly to the fleet of MY₿ONK consoles in a secure, controlled and effortless way.
+Now that the MY₿ONK orchestrator is up and running we can use it to build MY₿ONK stack and deploy it seemlesly to the fleet of MY₿ONK consoles in a secure, controlled and effortless way.

 [MY₿ONK stack](/docs/MYBONK_stack.md) is derived from [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin/).
 Have a look at their GitHub, especially their [examples](https://github.com/fort-nix/nix-bitcoin/blob/master/examples/README.md) section.

-Login to your MY₿ONK orchestration machine:
+Login to your MY₿ONK orchestrator machine:

 ```
-ssh debian@mybonk_orchestration
+ssh debian@mybonk_orchestrator
 $
 ```

-This MY₿ONK orchestration machine needs root passwordless key pair ssh access to the target MY₿ONK console.
+This MY₿ONK orchestrator machine needs root passwordless key pair ssh access to the target MY₿ONK console.
 Generate our key pair and eneable ssh auto login for user ```mybonk``` (password '```mybonk```') on the relote MY₿ONK console (192.168.0.64) as explained in section '[0. ssh and auto-login](#0-ssh-and-auto-login)'.

 And add a shortcut for it at the end of your ssh config file (```~/.ssh/config```):